adarsh22-dev/Shopify-AI-Assistant-Embedded-App-for-Conversational-Commerces/README.md

-# Shopify AI Assistant – Embedded App for Conversational Commerce
+# Shopify AI Assistant – Embedded App for Conversational Commerces

 An intelligent, AI-powered shopping assistant designed as a professional-grade Shopify embedded application.
 This solution leverages Google Gemini and Shopify APIs to provide a seamless conversational interface for product discovery, order management, and personalized customer engagement.